 Application of section 32AE - loss of entitlement to FTB

-Loss of entitlement will occur when an individual has 3 or more variations under FA(Admin)Act subsection 28(2) due to not lodging the relevant tax returns within the required timeframes and at least one of these results in a debt raised under section 71.
-Only variations for which there is an outstanding income tax return and/or debt as at 1 July 2010 onwards will apply for the purposes of determining non-entitlement to FTB.
+Loss of entitlement will occur when an individual has 3 or more variations under FA(Admin)Act subsection 28(2) due to not meeting the reconciliation conditions within the required timeframes and at least one of those variations results in a debt raised under section 71.
+Only variations for which the relevant reconciliation conditions are not met and/or an outstanding debt as at 1 July 2010 onwards will apply for the purposes of determining non-entitlement to FTB.

-Loss of entitlement to FTB may preclude the individual (and/or their partner, if applicable) from access to the add-ons such as the lower threshold of the Extended Medicare Safety Net from the start of the following calendar year, Child Dental Benefits Schedule or HCC (FTB).
+Loss of entitlement to FTB may preclude the individual (and/or their partner, if applicable) from access to the FTB Part A ancillary benefits, such as the lower threshold of the Extended Medicare Safety Net from the start of the following calendar year, Child Dental Benefits Schedule or a HCC (FTB).

-Individuals who are not entitled to FTB based on an estimate will be able to make a claim for payment of FTB for a past period in a previous income year, and payment made following reconciliation based on actual ATI for an individual and/or their partner (if applicable) for that particular income year.
-A new claim for payment of FTB based on an estimate will only be accepted once all outstanding income tax returns in respect of those income years have been lodged or all outstanding non-lodger debts are fully repaid.
+Individuals who are not entitled to FTB based on an estimate will be able to make a claim for payment of FTB for a past period in a previous income year, and payment can be made following reconciliation based on actual ATI for an individual and/or their partner (if applicable) for that particular income year.
+A new claim for payment of FTB based on an estimate of income will only be accepted once all outstanding income tax returns in respect of those income years have been lodged, or the individual notifies Centrelink of their ATI if they and/or their partner are not required to lodge an income tax return, or all outstanding non-lodger debts are fully repaid (or a combination of the above).

 Act reference: FAAct section 36 When an individual is eligible for SBP in normal circumstances